OpenDataServices/flatten-tool/docs/userguide.rst

     }

-Multiple Sheets
+Multiple sheets
 ---------------

-Here's an example that uses the same data as the single sheet example above, but spreads the rows over four sheets named `a.csv`, `b.csv`, `c.csv` and `d.csv`:
+Here's an example that uses the same data as the single sheet example above, but spreads the rows over four sheets named `a`, `b`, `c` and `d`:

 .. csv-table:: sheet: a